-2) Foundation and Concentration Field Evaluation Instruments
+- Foundation and Concentration Field Evaluation Instruments

-4) Alumni Survey
+- Alumni Survey

-6) Cultural Awareness Inventory
+- Cultural Awareness Inventory

 The design and implementation of the evaluation effort are guided by the following principles:

-Derived from its program mission: goals, objectives, and performance indicators are formulated to provide direction to achieve targeted educational outcomes.
+Outcome Oriented Evaluation: Derived from its program mission: goals, objectives, and performance indicators are formulated to provide direction to achieve targeted educational outcomes.
 The specific and measurable performance indicators guide the implementation of the outcome evaluations.
 These performance indicators ensure that specific educational outcomes are met at both the foundation and concentration levels.
 The outcome evaluation design focuses on measuring each of the specific performance indicators that support the Program Goals and Objectives.

-Multiple measures for obtaining data from multiple sources have been developed to evaluate each of the performance indicators.
+Triangulation: Multiple measures for obtaining data from multiple sources have been developed to evaluate each of the performance indicators.
 Each indicator is evaluated through data collected by at least two different forms of instruments and from at least two independent sources.
 All reasonable efforts are taken to obtain clear feedback to make appropriate and conscientious assessments of the educational outcomes.

 Multiple Intervals Monitoring: Each performance indicator is monitored and measured at different points in time during a student’s course of study.
 The administration of the measurement instruments is different for students that are in the 2-year and Advanced Standing programs.
 Students in the 2-year program are assessed and monitored in the foundation year and a comparison instrument is utilized to determine comparability between cohorts finishing the foundation year and newly admitted Advanced Standing students.
 Both cohorts are assessed and monitored as one group in the concentration year.